All Episodes

 You don't send food aid to people you're trying to kill.

-It was horrible, and the visceral ghastliness of this whole time period.
+And the visceral ghastliness of this whole time period.

-I mean, I'm half a world away and eighty years away, and I find it horrible to even conceive of.
+I mean, I'm half a world away and 80 years away.

 And this, of course, is why we should try to reduce the amount of hostility and hatred in the world, because stoking that hostility and hatred leads to war, which leads to exactly these kinds of horrors.

-That is put down by the powers that be, that we have to hate each other rather than recognize everything we have in common.
+You're just falling for the psyop that is put down by the powers that be, that we have to hate each other rather than recognize everything we have in common and perhaps reserve our negative feelings for those running the show rather than those of us trapped in the horror of it all.

 All right.